datlechin/flarum-chatgpt/README.md

 The ChatGPT extension for Flarum includes an auto-reply discussion feature, customizable max tokens, and permission controls who can use this feature.

-The auto-answer feature uses the text-davinci-003 model to generate quick and accurate responses to users' questions.

 ## Installation